 Two days in a row now, I’ve gone for a drive someplace new.
 It’s not a big change but it’s part of me trying to embrace change.

-I hopped into the car with Elliott (Elliott was feeling miserable and wanted to go driving too) and I’ve pretty much just driven in a new direction, a direction I’ve never driven before, down different streets, into different suburbs and pretty much into the country 10 kilometers from my house.
+I hopped into my car and I drove in a completely new direction, a direction I’ve never driven before.
+I turned down different streets, into different suburbs and ended up in the countryside about 15 kilometres from my house.
 I discovered quiet little towns I never knew existed and a beautiful, peaceful park with gorgeous gardens and flowing streams.
 If I hadn’t decided to embrace change, I would have never discovered it.

-I’ve always loved discovering new places instead of visiting the same ones over and over.
-Sometimes we always tend to stick with what we know and what we’re comfortable with, don’t we?
-It’s human nature to prefer comfort over the unknown.
-But for me, it gets boring.
-Like when it comes to going to restaurants, why go to the same one when there are so many more to discover.
-When I go shopping, I always try different foods or different brands and like to make different dinners that we haven’t had before.
-And the biggest change we’ve made as a family was our tree change from a big modern house to a little old cottage and into a completely different suburb…it was refreshing, I have enjoyed discovering the new surrounds, experiencing a garden I’ve never had before and I’ve met many people and made new friends.
+Sometimes we tend to stick with what we know and what we’re comfortable with, don’t we?
+It’s human nature to prefer comfort over the unknown, it’s the predictability and sense of control we like to have.
+But, breaking that security net can often have surprising outcomes.
+One of the biggest and somewhat left field changes we’ve made as a family was our tree change from a big modern brick house to a little old workers cottage in a new suburb a half hour away.
+The change was refreshing, I enjoyed discovering the new surrounds, experiencing a garden I’ve never had before and I’ve met many people and made new friends.

 Change is all about taking that next step and if you don’t do it, you won’t progress and you will never know.
 You will never discover a new park, a new food that you love, a new restaurant, a new ability or a new found love or hobby.